benjaminJohnson2204/GamingWebsite/README.md

 ### Tests

-The `tests` directory contains tests of the site's API routes.
-I used ChaiHttp to simulate HTTP requests, and MongoUnit to create a test database independent of my production database.
+The `tests` directory contains unit tests of my functions and API routes.
+I used MongoUnit to create a separate database for testing.

+You can run the tests with `npm run test`.